home-assistant/home-assistant.io/source/_integrations/kef.markdown

 Just like in the KEF Control app, we can change the digital signal processing (DSP) settings.

-The speaker's current settings become available as attributes when calling `kef.update_dsp`.
+The speaker's current DSP settings are updated automatically each hour and after each service call.
+To update the settings manually, use `kef.update_dsp`.

 ### Service `kef.update_dsp`